outerbounds/triton-metaflow-starter-pack/llm/README.md

 ## Make requests

-To simulate a client, open up the server in a new terminal and use this getting started script.
+To simulate a client, you can directly make requests (e.g., with curl) or see the getting started script in the next section to use the Triton Python client that makes it easier to communicate with the API from Python code.
+Triton has similar clients in other languages too.

 # Start client